Deep Pressure Calming Activities for the Classroom or Clinic

 Classroom-Friendly Deep Pressure Activities

-Wall or chair pushes are simple and can calm in a minute or two.
+Isometric Holds - Wall or chair pushes are simple and can calm in a minute or two.
 Students push firmly against a wall for 12-16 seconds, or push down on their chair seat while sitting (count in 4/4 time).
 These provide resistance work that engages muscles and joints.
-Add some simple vestibular input by having the child turn their head slowly to the right, center then left.
+Add some simple vestibular input by having the child turn their head slowly to the right, center, then left.

-A lap pad or weighted lap animal (typically 2-5 pounds) can be placed on a student's lap during seated work.
+Gentle Constant Pressure - A lap pad or weighted lap animal (typically 2-5 pounds) can be placed on a student's lap during seated work.
 The gentle, consistent pressure helps some students maintain focus and calm.
+I encourage the child to let me know when they are ready to release the weighted object.
+Some students prefer it for three minutes; others prefer 20 or more.

-"Squeeze and release" exercises teach students to tense muscle groups tightly for 5 seconds, then release.
-Start with hands, then shoulders, then the whole body.
+On and Offs - "Squeeze and release" exercises teach students to tense muscle groups tightly for 5 seconds, then release.
+Start with the hands, then the shoulders, then the whole body.
 This progressive muscle relaxation provides both deep pressure and body awareness.

 Prone (Tummy) Pressure Activities